9 of the Best Brisbane Fishing Spots Revealed

 The port is another favourite spot for land-based and boat fishing.
 Under the Port Bridge to the west down Howard Smith Drive offers deep water that is best fished on a turning tide.
 You are most likely to hook a Mangrove Jack, Jewfish or Bream here.
 Under the Captain Bishop Bridge, you can use lures for jew, bream, cod, flathead, tailor and flounder.

-port-of-brisbane Image courtesy of Kgbo via Wikimedia Commons
+Image courtesy of Kgbo via Wikimedia Commons

 If you are taking your boat out into the port, be aware of the restrictions.
 Access is restricted within 30 metres of operating wharves and vessels berthed at the wharf.
 Heavy fines can apply.
 Waterside restricted zones are also patrolled.
 Check Port Brisbane’s wave heights, swell, weather, water temperature at Tides4Fishing.